-7.3 Trees are important for a wide variety of reasons.
+- 7.3 Trees are important for a wide variety of reasons.
 These include the character of a building and an area, climate change and carbon storage, flooding and drainage.
-They are also important for mental health, and for wildlife and bio-diversity.

-7.4 Existing trees should be retained where possible.
+They are also important for mental health, and for wildlife and bio-diversity. - 7.4 Existing trees should be retained where possible.
 You will need to take great care in planning any development close to trees as they can reduce natural light to dwellings whilst new development may block light to the tree(s).
+You should also give due consideration to the location of new/replacement trees and the proximity of utility services, such as drains.
+This can result in root ingress, which in turn increases the risk of drainage system failure and increases flood risk.
 We will take account of the potential future pressure to remove trees as a result of a new development.
 If you think any trees need to be removed to allow for your development, you should include a trees assessment with your application and show on your plans what replacement planting you are proposing.
 The replacement planting should be of both high quality and appropriate quantity (a minimum of 1:1 for trees lost).
 You should include a robust statement explaining why it is necessary to lose the existing tree(s) and why your proposals for replacement is acceptable.
 You should also include a management and maintenance plan explaining how the tree(s) will be cared for in the long-term.
-The Council may secure this through conditions or a legal agreement.

-7.5 Where replacement trees cannot be accommodated on site, the Council may refuse a planning application unless offsite planting can be provided in an appropriate local location.
-This might be secured through a legal agreement which would state where the trees would be planted and how they would be maintained and the costs for doing so.
+The Council may secure this through conditions or a legal agreement. - 7.5 Where replacement trees cannot be accommodated on site, the Council may refuse a planning application unless offsite planting can be provided in an appropriate local location.